Soci raises $80 million to power data-driven localized marketing for enterprises

 Soci, a platform that helps brick-and-mortar businesses deploy localized marketing campaigns, has raised $80 million in a series D round of funding led by JMI Equity.

 The raise comes at a crucial time for businesses, with retailers across the spectrum having to rapidly embrace ecommerce due to the pandemic.
-However, businesses with local brick-and-mortar stores are far from extinct, and they will still be around in a post-pandemic world.
-By focusing on their “local” presence, including offering local pages (e.g. Facebook) and reviews (e.g. Google and Yelp), businesses can still lure customers from Amazon and its ilk.
+However, businesses with local brick-and-mortar stores will still be around in a post-pandemic world.
+By focusing on their “local” presence, including offering local pages (e.g. Facebook) and reviews (e.g. Google and Yelp), businesses can lure customers away from Amazon and its ilk.
 This is where Soci comes into play.

-Founded in 2012, San Diego-based Soci claims hundreds of enterprise-scale clients, such as Hertz and Ace Hardware, which use the Soci platform to manage local search, reviews, and content across their myriad individual business locations.
+Founded in 2012, San Diego-based Soci claims hundreds of enterprise-scale clients, such as Hertz and Ace Hardware, which use the Soci platform to manage local search, reviews, and content across their individual business locations.
 It’s all about ensuring that companies maintain accurate and consistent location-specific information, which can be particularly challenging for businesses with thousands of outlets.

 “For multi-location enterprises, the ability to connect with local audiences across the most influential marketing networks like Google, Yelp, and Facebook was critical to keeping their local businesses afloat through the pandemic,” Soci cofounder and CEO Afif Khoury told VentureBeat.